-While it’s best to use data to drive decisions, tracking and reporting on large amounts of safety data can be very time consuming.
-This is where implementing a safety management software can help companies of all sizes to ensure each party involved in a project is committed to safety.
+While it's best to use data to drive decisions, tracking and reporting on large amounts of safety data can be very time-consuming.
+This is where implementing safety management software can help companies of all sizes to ensure each party involved in a project is committed to safety.

 Managing safety data becomes a much more feasible task when it is all stored in a centralized database.
 While a spreadsheet may seem like an easy solution, it has several key drawbacks.

-Instead with safety management software its simple to properly manage your data.
-Multiple users will be able to enter data once, tremendously reducing amount of time it takes to update records.
-You’ll also be given ways to easily filter your data to search for specific records, without impacting other users.
+Instead, with safety management software it's simple to properly manage your data.
+Multiple users will be able to enter data once, tremendously reducing the amount of time it takes to update records.
+You'll also be given ways to easily filter your data to search for specific records, without impacting other users.

 These may only seem like quality-of-life improvements, but when there is plenty to be done in a day, the time it saves becomes invaluable.
 Once your data is managed in a centralized location, analyzing it will become easier as well.

 With the right data, you can see what policies are working and what needs improvement.
 However, this can only be done when your data is in an easy-to-evaluate format.

 Luckily, safety management software allows you to create custom reports to monitor the key contractor performance indicators.
 You'll be able to turn any number of safety inspections, records, and training into benchmarks for evaluating safety performance.
 You can then break down these benchmarks for easy comparison across job sites, contractor companies, or departments.

 Such reports allow for quick and simple evaluation of contractors, allowing you to make adjustments before it's too late.
 The best part is no expertise is required, as creating custom reports with safety software is more simple and intuitive than a spreadsheet.
 These reports will also update in real-time as new data is entered into the system!